kyg0910/-STT997-Deep-Generative-Model/README.md

 [13] Ho, J., Jain, A., and Abbeel, P. (2020).
 Denoising diffusion probabilistic models.
 Advances in neural information processing systems, 33:6840–6851.

+## License
+You can freely use and distribute the code, as long as you provide attribution to the original author and source.